Betty Tackaberry Blake: Biography

-Betty Guild earned her pilots license through the Civilian Pilot Training Program at the University of Hawaii.
+Betty C. Guild was born in Honolulu, in pre-statehood Hawaii, to Archibald Smith Guild and Edna Violet Winnifred (Wilson) Guild.
+She had two brothers.
+She earned her pilots license through the Civilian Pilot Training Program at the University of Hawaii.
 She was a civilian inter-island tour/ferry pilot in Hawaii in 1941.

-Betty witnessed the 7 December Japanese Imperial Navy sneak attack on Pearl Harbor from her family's home overlooking the harbor.
+She witnessed the December 7, 1941 Japanese Imperial Navy sneak attack on Pearl Harbor from her family's home overlooking the harbor.
 She had been scheduled to fly that morning, but her passenger had cancelled the day before.
-Betty's fiancé, Robert Tackaberry, was a naval officer assigned to the USS California (BB-44), but was with Betty at the time it was sunk.
+Betty's fiancé, Robert Tackaberry, was a naval ensign assigned to the USS California, but was with Betty at the time it was sunk.
+Betty's father helped Tackaberry get back to his ship, though they had to hide in the Pearl Harbor gatehouse until the second raid ended.
+Tackaberry and Betty were then later married by the navy chaplain who penned "Praise the Lord and Pass the Ammunition", a popular wartime phrase/song.

-A few months after the Pearl Harbor attack, Betty was recruited by Jackie Cochran into the effort to form the WASPs.
+A few months after the Pearl Harbor attack, she was recruited by Jackie Cochran into the effort to form the WASPs.
 Betty was initially turned down for training because of lack of flying hours.
-During her service, Betty flew all types of fighters, bombers, and other aircraft from factories to the East Coast for trans-Atlantic delivery, 36 types of aircraft in all.
-Betty proclaimed her favorite of all these aircraft was the North American P-51 Mustang.
+During her service, she flew all types of fighters, bombers, and other aircraft from factories to the East Coast for trans-Atlantic delivery, 36 types of aircraft in all.
+She said her favorite aircraft was the North American P-51 Mustang.

+After WWII

-After the war, Betty divorced Robert Tackaberry.
+After the war, Betty and Robert Tackaberry divorced.
 She subsequently married US Air Force pilot George Blake.
 They moved to, and built the first house in Paradise Valley, Arizona, and had three sons who all became pilots.

-Betty's book, "High on Life; Rebel, WASP," was supposed to have been published in December 2007.
+Her book, High on Life; Rebel, WASP, was supposed to have been published in December 2007 but publication was postponed.